CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ### Update client binary files

+1. Replace `clientdx.exe`, `clientogl.exe` and `clientxna.exe` in `Resources`
+   with new files.
+Compiled `.pdb` and `.config` files are optional.
-1. Replace contents of `Resources/Binaries` with new files.
+2. Replace contents of `Resources/Binaries` with new files.
 This directory contains the .NET Framework 4.8 version of the client.
-2. Copy contents of downloaded `BinariesNET8` into a new directory `Resources/BinariesNET8`.
-This directory contains the .NET 8 version of the client.
+3. **OPTIONAL** Copy contents of downloaded `BinariesNET8` into a new directory `Resources/BinariesNET8`.
+This directory contains the .NET 8 version of the client that enabled experimental cross-platform Unix support.

 ### Update the client launcher